-Deployed: Friday, July 10, 2020Contributors: Soledad Galli

-- Bug fix: fixed error in weight of evidence formula in the WoERatioCategoricalEncoder.
-The offormula, that is np.log(p(1)/p(0)) is preserved, and can be obtained by setting the encoding_method to 'log_ratio'.
-If encoding_method is set to 'woe', now the correct formula operate. - Added functionality: most categorical encoders have the option inverse_transform, to obtain the original value of the variable from the transformed dataset. - Added functionality: the 'Winsorizer', OutlierTrimmer and ArbitraryOutlierCapper have now the option to ignore missing values, and obtain the parameters from the original variable distribution, or raise an error if the dataframe contains na, by setting the parameter missing_values to raise or ignore. - New Transformer: the UserInputDiscretiser allows users to discretise numerical variables into arbitrarily defined buckets.

-• Deployed: Friday, May 15, 2020
+Version 0.5.0 • Deployed: Friday, July 10, 2020 · Contributors: Soledad Galli Major Changes: Bug fix: fixed error in weight of evidence formula in the WoERatioCategoricalEncoder.
+The office of the second seco formula, that is np.log(p(1) / p(0)) is preserved, and can be obtained by setting the encoding_method to 'log_ratio'.
+If encoding_method is set to 'woe', now the correct formula operate. - Added functionality: most categorical encoders have the option inverse_transform, to obtain the original value of the variable from the transformed dataset. • Added functionality: the 'Winsorizer', OutlierTrimmer and ArbitraryOutlierCapper have now the option to ignore missing values, and obtain the parameters from the original variable distribution, or raise an error if the dataframe contains na, by setting the parameter missing_values to raise or ignore. • New Transformer: the UserInputDiscretiser allows users to discretise numerical variables into arbitrarily defined buckets.
+Version 0.4.3 • Deployed: Friday, May 15, 2020

-• Contributors: Soledad Galli, Christopher Samiullah
+Contributors: Soledad Galli, Christopher Samiullah